-The national average cost for a wedding DJ (disc jockey) is between $325 and $660.
-The price will reflect the length of the event, size of the venue, and access to additional DJ equipment and services.
+A wedding DJ costs anywhere from $300-$1,200.
+The average cost range is $500-$600.
+Ultimately, wedding DJ prices depend on the length of the event, size of the venue and access to additional DJ services and equipment.

-Hiring a wedding DJ is an easy way to reduce your pre-wedding to do list and increase your wedding day fun.
-Professional DJs know how to make a ceremony run smoothly, and get guests of all ages out on the dance floor when it’s time for the reception.
+Hiring a wedding DJ is an easy way to reduce your pre-wedding to-do list and increase your wedding day fun.
+Professional DJs know how to make a ceremony run smoothly and get guests of all ages out on the dance floor at the reception.
 The wedding DJ often serves as the event’s MC as well, announcing entrances and cueing activities.

 Wedding DJs may quote a total cost for a wedding, or they may offer a price breakdown per service.
-Here’s how Afino Entertainment in Fort Lee, New Jersey breaks down wedding DJing prices:
+Here’s how Afino Entertainment in Fort Lee, New Jersey, breaks down their prices:

 - Mobile DJ booth: $250 (includes table, turntables, mixer, music, speakers, illuminated facade, wireless microphone, lighting and backup equipment)